EsotericSoftware/kryo/README.md

 ### Buffer performance

 Generally Output and Input provide good performance.
-Unsafe buffers perform as well or better, especially for primitive arrays, if their crossplatform incompatibilities are acceptable.
+Unsafe buffers perform as well or better, especially for primitive arrays, if their cross platform incompatibilities are acceptable.
 ByteBufferOutput and ByteBufferInput provide slightly worse performance, but this may be acceptable if the final destination of the bytes must be a ByteBuffer.

 ![](https://raw.github.com/wiki/EsotericSoftware/kryo/images/benchmarks/string.png)